ganascimento/promo_signalR/README.md

-# promo_signalR
+# Promo
-Projeto desenvolvido em C# utilizando WebSocket

-Este é um projeto simples para demonstrar o uso do signalR tanto no back-end como no front-end
+#### Promo is a simple project developed to demonstrate the use of signalR technology on the back-end and front-end